Amish Hamburger Soup

 - Melt the butter in a large saucepan.
 Add garlic, onions, green peppers, and carrots, and saute for a few minutes.2 Tbsp. butter, 1 clove garlic, minced, 1 small onion, chopped, 1/2 c. green pepper, chopped (optional), 1 c. carrots, peeled and sliced or chopped

 - Add the potatoes, hamburger, and seasonings.
+(And if you want more liquid, you can add up to a cup of water.)
 Bring back to a boil and continue cooking for another ten minutes.2 c. potatoes, peeled and diced, 1/2 tsp. salt (or to taste), 1/2 - 3/4 tsp. black pepper, 1/2 tsp. seasoned salt, 1 tsp. dried basil (optional), 1/2 tsp. dried thyme (optional)

 - Whisk the flour into 1 cup of the milk to make a slurry.
 (I recommend sprinkling the flour over the milk as you are whisking to prevent lumps from forming.)
 Stir it into the soup.1/3 c. all-purpose flour (optional)